-Chronic rhinosinusitis (CRS) is a common inflammatory condition in which the nasal and paranasal sinus mucosa becomes swollen and inflamed leading to debilitating and persistent symptoms for at least 12 weeks.
-The exact etiology of CRS remains unknown (World Allergy Organization 2021).
-CRS is often divided into 2 phenotypes based on nasal endoscopy, CRS with nasal polyps and CRS without nasal polyps, but there is significant clinical overlap.
-The diagnosis of CRS is based on presenting signs and symptoms, clinical examination using anterior rhinoscopy, or nasal endoscopy.
-CT scan is the standard radiologic examination obtained when ethmoid sinus surgery (ESS) is being considered.
-Treatment of CRS is focused on reducing mucosal inflammation, promote sinus drainage, and eradicate infections that may be present.
-First-line treatment for CRS is usually conservative medical therapy to resolve the symptoms and consists of the following: 1) oral antibiotics, 2) saline nasal irrigation, 3) topical and/or systemic decongestants (if not contraindicated), 4) topical steroids in the form of nasal sprays for controlling inflammation and/or systemic steroids, or 5) treatment of concomitant allergic rhinitis, including avoidance measures, pharmacotherapy, and/or immunotherapy.
-For patients who do not experience adequate relief with medical and pharmaceutical therapy, surgical interventions may be necessary.
+Chronic rhinosinusitis (CRS) is a common inflammatory condition in which the nasal and paranasal sinus mucosa become swollen and inflamed, resulting in debilitating and persistent symptoms for at least 12 weeks.
+The exact etiology of CRS remains unknown (World Allergy Organization, 2021).
+CRS is often divided into 2 phenotypes based on nasal endoscopy, CRS with nasal polyps (CRSwNP) and CRS without nasal polyps, but there is significant clinical overlap.
+The diagnosis of CRS is based on the presentation of signs and symptoms and a clinical examination using an anterior rhinoscopy or nasal endoscopy.
+A CT scan is the standard radiologic examination obtained when ethmoid sinus surgery (ESS) is being considered.
+Treatment of CRS is focused on reducing mucosal inflammation, promoting sinus drainage, and eradicating infections that may be present.
+First-line treatment for CRS is typically conservative medical therapy to alleviate symptoms, which includes the following: 1) oral antibiotics, 2) saline nasal irrigation, 3) topical and/or systemic decongestants (if not contraindicated), 4) topical steroids in the form of nasal sprays for controlling inflammation and/or systemic steroids, or 5) treatment of concomitant allergic rhinitis, including avoidance measures, pharmacotherapy, and/or immunotherapy.
+If medical and pharmaceutical therapy do not provide adequate relief, surgical interventions may be required.
 The common surgical treatment for unresponsive CRS is functional endoscopic sinus surgery (FESS), a set of minimally invasive surgical techniques.
 FESS is intended to open closed sinus ostia to allow proper drainage and air flow and prevent recurrent sinus infections.
-Complications following sinus surgery (i.e., inflammation, polyp recurrence, stenosis of the surgically enlarged sinus ostia, adhesions and middle turbinate lateralization) may lead to suboptimal outcomes and increased rates of revision (Huang et al., 2015).
-The standard of care following FESS usually includes saline irrigation, nasal packs (packing, sponges, or gels to provide a barrier to adhesion development and facilitate hemostasis), foam dressings, topical steroids, systemic steroids, topical decongestants, oral antibiotics, and/or sinus cavity debridement.
-Bioabsorbable sinus implants, which elute corticosteroids, were designed to address these limitations and improve surgical outcomes for CRS with nasal polyps (CRSwNP) when used in the immediate postoperative period.
-Although the exact anti-inflammatory mechanism is unknown, corticosteroids have a wide range of effects on various cell types (including mast cells, eosinophils, neutrophils, macrophages, and lymphocytes) and mediators (including histamine, eicosanoids, leukotrienes, and cytokines) involved in inflammation (SINUVA Prescribing Information, 2020).
+Complications from sinus surgery (e.g., inflammation, polyp recurrence, stenosis of the surgically enlarged sinus ostia, adhesions, and middle turbinate lateralization) can result in suboptimal outcomes and increased revision rates (Huang et al., 2015).
+The standard of care following FESS typically involves saline irrigation, nasal packs (packing, sponges, or gels to provide a barrier to adhesion development and facilitate hemostasis), foam dressings, topical steroids, systemic steroids, topical decongestants, oral antibiotics, and/or sinus cavity debridement.
+Bioabsorbable sinus implants that elute corticosteroids, were designed to address these limitations, and improve surgical outcomes for CRSwNP when used in the immediate postoperative period.
+Although the precise anti-inflammatory mechanism is unknown, corticosteroids have a wide range of effects on several inflammatory cell types (including mast cells, eosinophils, neutrophils, macrophages, and lymphocytes) and mediators (including histamine, eicosanoids, leukotrienes, and cytokines) (SINUVA Prescribing Information, 2020).

-Corticosteroid-eluting sinus stents are devices used postoperatively following ESS, or for treatment of recurrent sinonasal polyposis following ESS.
-These devices maintain patency of the sinus openings in the postoperative period, and/or serve as a local drug delivery vehicle.
-Reducing postoperative inflammation and maintaining patency of the sinuses may be important in achieving optimal sinus drainage and may impact recovery from surgery and/or reduce the need for additional surgery.
-The PROPEL sinus stent and SINUVA sinus implant (mometasone furoate) are corticosteroid-eluting implants indicated in patients 18 years of age and older who have had ethmoid surgery.
+Corticosteroid-eluting sinus stents are devices used postoperatively following ESS or to treat of recurrent sinonasal polyposis following ESS.
+These devices maintain the patency of the sinus openings during the postoperative period and/or serve as vehicles for local drug delivery.
+Reducing postoperative inflammation and maintaining the patency of the sinuses may be important in achieving optimal sinus drainage and may impact recovery from surgery and/or reduce the need for additional surgery.
+The PROPEL sinus stent and SINUVA sinus implant (mometasone furoate) are corticosteroid-eluting implants indicated for patients 18 and older who have undergone ethmoid surgery.